 See a marriage counselor.

-Recognize the amount of time it takes to recover from infidelity.
+Recognize the amount of time it takes to recover from an affair.

 From where you’re standing now as a couple, the road ahead might look impossibly long.
 You certainly have your work cut out for you as you seek to rebuild the foundations of your marriage.
 But through prayer, commitment, and the support of trusted friends and counselors, we hope you can see a glimmer of light in the darkness.
 Eventually, you may discover that as a result of this devastating pain, a stronger and more intimate marriage was built—one that you both can be deeply proud of and happier with on the other side.